-What to Clean Daily/Weekly
+What to Clean Daily

 - To avoid yucky surfaces and bad smells, wipe down the trays and drawers of the fridge at least weekly.
 It’s a good idea to get in the habit of removing old food and wiping down the interior of your fridge before grocery shopping each week.
 If your fridge still smells funky, try these deodorizing tips.

-What to Clean Occasionally
+What to Clean Monthly

 - The top of the fridge.
 This area sometimes becomes a dumping ground for random items and a dust bunny haven.